frodiie/Credit-Exposure-Prediction-GRU/README.md

 - Train a GRU neural network to reproduce EPE from yield data

 ## Setup
 Clone the project and collect yield data to run the code.
-An example is provided in the DEMO-notebook.

 ## Dependencies
 - [Keras >= 2.7.0](https://keras.io)